 MEET THE TEAM

-Nicola is a part-time physiotherapist, full-time dog mum, writer and nature photographer.
-She lives in a Purple House in the north-west countryside of Tasmania, Australia, blogging about living a quiet life.
-In her spare time you will find her #alwayswalkingdogs, dreaming up the perfect vegetable garden (even though she doesn't like vegetables) and trying to convince her fiancé they should get chickens.
+Part-time Physiotherapist, full-time dog Mum, writer and nature photographer, Nicola lives in a Purple House in the north-west countryside of Tasmania, Australia.
+She blogs about living a quiet life, and her writing and photographs are inspired by the beautiful scenery that surrounds her home.
+In her spare time you'll find her #alwayswalkingdogs, dreaming up the perfect vegetable garden (even though she doesn't like vegetables) and trying to convince her fiancé they should get chickens.
+Find her on Instagram.

 Melissa loves writing and literature, and is passionate about words and the power of language.
 She also loves all things a bit quirky or eccentric, and has a bit of a penchant for all things that have fallen out of fashion (quills, ink pots, leather journals, compasses!).
 Melissa also hosts online blog Mel and Jona and creates YouTube vlogs with her husband.
 Find her on Facebook, Twitter & Instagram.

 Rhiannon is an award-winning poet from the wilds of the Welsh marches.
 She has performed across the country, and been featured in the Guardian and Magma among others.
 Her first book, The Other City, was shortlisted for the Wales Book of the Year.
 As well as finding inspiration for her work while out walking the dog, she teaches creative writing and acts as a creative mentor.
 Find out more at her website here, or on Instagram.

 A freelance writer, Rebecca blogs about her journey from self-confessed townie to country bumpkin.
 Moving from a chocolate box cottage in the village to a derelict farmhouse with four acres, she can usually be found knee-deep in mud or chasing errant ducks.
 Discover how it's going over at Margot Tries the Good Life, or follow her on Instagram.